json-schema-org/community/GOVERNANCE.md

 - They do not participate in any TSC related discussions or votes
 - They do not provide any form of excuse or no excuse is known for their absence

+There may be other grounds for removal from the TSC, such as seriously violating the Code of Conduct.

 ## Roles & Responsibilities
 The JSON Schema project is jointly governed by a Technical Steering Committee (TSC) which is responsible for high-level guidance of the project.